tsahara/r7rs/content/procs.md

 likely to be very large in such an implementation as the limits of this range are approached.

-\vest An implementation of Scheme must support exact integers throughout the range of numbers permitted as indexes of lists, vectors, bytevectors, and strings or that result from computing the length of one of these.
+An implementation of Scheme must support exact integers throughout the range of numbers permitted as indexes of lists, vectors, bytevectors, and strings or that result from computing the length of one of these.
 The \ide{length}, \ide{vector-length},